Canon T6s vs Fujifilm XP140

 It is notable that the T6s has a hotshoe, while the XP140 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The XP140 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the T6s has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the T6s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T6s and XP140 can be found, respectively, in the Canon T6s Manual (free pdf) or the online Fujifilm XP140 Manual.

 So how do things add up?
 Is the Canon T6s better than the Fujifilm XP140 or vice versa?
 The listing below highlights the relative strengths of the two models.